tstirrat/ucm-twine/readme.md

 ### All in one place

-Twine puts all the information in the Java file where the functionality is, so you don't need to edit the .hda file just to add a new service or change the name of an Idoc function.
+Twine puts all the information in the Java file where the functionality is, so you don't need to edit .hda and .htm files just to add a service, filter or Idoc function

 ### Cleaner and more maintainable code